 Baby back-floating technique.
-Babies can easily learn to roll over on their back and float with their nose in the air.
+Babies can easily learn to roll over on their back and float with their noses in the air.
 Their fat legs are buoyant.
 It was Paal Aagaard, NTNU colleague and baby-swimming instructor, who first alerted me to the aquatic ape hypothesis and asked if I could find a geological setting for it.

-Babies can be taught to float or their back, and to dive and swim.
+Babies can be taught to float on their backs, and to dive and swim.
 Photos: Paal Aagaard and Emma Solhaug.